jasonaaronwilson/omni-c/documentation/forms/namespaces.md

 namespace these_namespaces::can_have::many_prefixes;
 ```

-See the section on security below.
-(Essentially in the present form,
-namespaces provide very little actual security.
-(Stay tuned though.))

 Once a namespace is declared, all identifiers until the end of file or
 until a new namespace is declared, are defined in that namespace and
 hence have longer fully qualified names than what is written.